Marremelad/CarClass/README.md

 * .NET 8 or higher

 ### Get started
-If you are using Visual Studio or any other IDE with an integrated repo-cloning function use it with this URL - REPOURL then open the solution and run the program.
+If you are using Visual Studio or any other IDE with an integrated repo-cloning function use it with this URL - https://github.com/Marremelad/CarClass then open the solution and run the program.

 Else, do the following.